reverentgeek/upsync/README.md

 ## UpSync: Callback -> Async/Await

+> Note: This module is intended to be used with Node.js 7+ or other JavaScript engines/transpilers that have support for ES2017 async/await.

 This project is more my personal tool for learning Node.js support for JavaScript ES2017 async/await.

 I thought it would be a fun exercise to write my own utility that takes a traditional callback-style function, and returns it wrapped in an async function.
 This is similar to some of the callback-to-promise utilities that are in various libraries.